Help for vulnerable people giving evidence

 Find out more about giving evidence in court.

-If you know a vulnerable person with a significant communication difficulty, who may need the help of a registered intermediary when giving evidence at the police or court stage, contact the investigating police officer on the case or contact the Registered Intermediaries Scheme directly to request help.
+If you know a vulnerable person with a significant communication difficulty, who may need the help of a registered intermediary when giving evidence to police or in court, contact the investigating police officer on the case or the scheme.